-Although the Southeast Alaska/northern British Columbia feeding aggregation is not formally considered a stock, the calculation of a PBR for this area is useful for management purposes.
-The total number of unique individuals seen during the SPLASH study was 1,669 (1,115 in southeast Alaska).
+Although the Southeast Alaska/northern British Columbia feeding aggregation is not formally considered a stock, the calculation of what a PBR would be for this area is useful for management purposes.
+The total number of unique individuals seen during the SPLASH study was 1,669 (1,115 in Southeast Alaska).
 The abundance estimate of Straley et al. (2009) had a CV of 0.12, and the SPLASH abundance estimates are unlikely to have a much higher CV.
-Using the lowest population estimate (N) of 2,883 and an assumed worst case CV(N) of 0.30, N{MIN} for this aggregation is 2,251.
-Similarly, for the Aleutian Islands and Bering Sea, using the lowest SPLASH estimate of 2,889 with an assumed worst-case CV of 0.30 results in an N{MIN} of 2,256.
-For the Gulf of Alaska, using the lowest SPLASH estimate of 2,845 with an assumed worst-case CV of 0.30 results in an N{MIN} of 2,222.
-Estimates for these feeding areas may include whales from the western North Pacific stock.
+Using the lowest population estimate (N) of 2,883 and an assumed worst case CV(N) of 0.300, N{MIN} for this aggregation is 2,251.
+Similarly, for the Aleutian Islands and Bering Sea, using the lowest SPLASH estimate of 2,889 with an assumed worst-case CV of 0.300 results in an N{MIN} of 2,256.
+For the Gulf of Alaska (from Prince William Sound to the Shumigan Islands, including Kodiak Island), using the lowest SPLASH estimate of 2,845 with an assumed worst case CV of 0.300 results in an N{MIN} of 2,222.
+Estimates for these feeding areas may include whales from the Western North Pacific stock and the Mexican breeding population.

 Comparison of the estimate for the entire stock provided by Calambokidis et al. (1997) with the 1981 estimate of 1,407 (95% CI: 1,113-1,701) from Baker et al. (1987) suggests that abundance increased in Hawaii between the early 1980s and early 1990s.
-Mobley et al. (2001) estimated a trend of 7% per year for 1993-2000 using data from aerial surveys that were conducted in a consistent manner for several years across all of the Hawaiian Islands and were developed specifically to estimate a trend for the central North Pacific stock.
-Mizroch et al. (2004) estimated survival rates for North Pacific humpback whales using mark-recapture methods, and a model fit to data from Hawaii for the years 1980-1996 resulted in an estimated rate of increase of 10% per year (95% C.I. of 3-16%).
-For shelf waters of the northern Gulf of Alaska, Zerbini et al. (2007) estimated an annual rate of increase for humpback whales from 1987 to 2003 of 6.6% per year (95% CI: 5.2-8.6%).
-The SPLASH abundance estimate for the total North Pacific represents an annual increase of 4.9% over the most complete estimate for the North Pacific from 1991-1993.
-Comparisons of SPLASH abundance estimates for Hawaii to estimates from 1991 to 1993 gave estimates of annual increase that ranged from 5.5 to 6.0% (Calambokidis et al. 2008).
+Mobley et al. (2001) estimated a trend of 7% per year for 1993-2000 using data from aerial surveys that were conducted in a consistent manner for several years across all of the Hawaiian Islands and were developed specifically to estimate a trend for the Central North Pacific stock.
+Mizroch et al. (2004) estimated survival rates for North Pacific humpback whales using mark-recapture methods, and a model fit to data from Hawaii for the years 1980-1996 resulted in an estimated rate of increase of 10% per year (95% CI: 3-16%).
+For shelf waters of the northern Gulf of Alaska, Zerbini et al. (2006) estimated an annual rate of increase for humpback whales from 1987 to 2003 of 6.6% per year (95% CI: 5.2-8.6%).
+The SPLASH abundance estimate for the total North Pacific represents an annual increase of 4.9% over the most complete estimate for the North Pacific for 1991-1993.
+Comparisons of SPLASH abundance estimates for Hawaii to estimates for 1991-1993 gave estimates of annual increase from 5.5 to 6.0% (Calambokidis et al. 2008).
 No confidence limits were calculated for these rates of increase from SPLASH data.
 It is also clear that the abundance has increased in Southeast Alaska, though a trend for the Southeast Alaska portion of this stock cannot be estimated from the data because of differences in methods and areas covered.